Schoharie limousine crash: Driver

 Prestige driver Scott Lisinicchia had complained about the safety of the company's vehicles.
 His wife recalled overhearing him on the phone, when the company called with an assignment, complaining that he would not drive a particular vehicle and requesting another one.
 As a former truck driver, he held a valid commercial driver's license (CDL), but lacked the "P" endorsement required for transport of 15 or more passengers.
 Lisinicchia had been cited for driving without this endorsement.
 Due to his outstanding traffic tickets his license should have been suspended.
-This had not been done due to a clerical error.
+Due to a clerical error, this had not been done.

 A couple who had rented the Excursion a year earlier said that Lisinicchia drove erratically, making dangerous maneuvers such as backing up on a busy road to make a turn he had missed.
 At the time of the crash, Lisinicchia was not listed on the limousine's insurance policy as a driver.

 Crash

 Delayed by the change in vehicle, the group left Amsterdam late.
 The Excursion left the city and went first west on the New York State Thruway, then south on New York State Route 30A (NY 30A), a long winding two-lane rural road.
 Why the group chose this route is not known; investigators speculated that stops were planned between Amsterdam and the brewery.

-Near Schoharie Creek, Route 30A joins New York State Route 7, which the limo turned left to join.
-A mile east of that junction, Route 30A leaves the concurrency to continue south towards an interchange with Interstate 88.
+Near Schoharie Creek, NY 30A joins New York State Route 7, which the driver turned left to join.
+A mile east of that junction, NY 30A leaves the concurrency to continue south towards an interchange with Interstate 88.
 The Excursion went instead east on NY 7, climbing 520 ft in two miles (3.2 km) to its blinkered intersection with New York State Route 30, where it turned right, south, towards Schoharie.
-Immediately south of the intersection, before NY 30 crosses over I-88, several sets of signs topped by paired orange diamonds warn that trucks are not permitted on this stretch of road and advise them to use Route 7 instead.
+Immediately south of the intersection, before NY 30 crosses over I-88, several sets of signs topped by paired orange diamonds warn that trucks are not permitted on this stretch of road and advise them to use NY 7 instead.
 For those drivers who continue south, many more signs warn drivers about the steep grade ahead, through which the speed limit is 55 mph; a sign located 850 ft from the intersection indicates the limit is reduced to 50 mph at that point.